Dog Friendly Holiday Cottages

 Dog Friendly Places to Visit

-The Northumberland coastline stretches for 103 km from Cresswell in the South to Berwick-upon-Tweed in the North and forms part of the ‘North Sea Trail’ a coastal walking route so you can discover all of the beaches and historical buildings along the way.
-We are extremely lucky because all of the beaches allow dogs all year round so you can bring your furry friends along.
-Many of the historical castles and places of interest throughout Northumberland allow you to visit with your dogs too.
+The Northumberland coastline stretches 103 km from Cresswell in the South to Berwick-upon-Tweed in the North, forming part of the scenic North Sea Trail—a coastal walking route that lets you explore the stunning beaches and historic landmarks along the way.
+We’re lucky that all the beaches in this area are dog-friendly year-round, so you can bring your furry friends along to enjoy the coast.
+Many of the county’s historic castles and attractions also welcome dogs, making it easy to explore Northumberland with your pets by your side.

 Lindisfarne Castle – Holy Island